Are all Russia ties now sinister, or are some just business?

 As for Ross, the most obvious link to Putin is Kirill Shamalov, who is married to a woman who is said to be Putin's youngest daughter.
 Shamalov once owned more than 20 percent of Sibur, but has since cut that stake to 3.9 percent, according to the International Consortium of Investigative Journalists, the group that has been reviewing the new trove of documents.

-Another Kremlin link is the Putin's old judo partner, Gennady Timchenko, the second largest shareholder of Sibur.
+Another Kremlin link is Putin's old judo partner, Gennady Timchenko, the second largest shareholder of Sibur.

 Timchenko was sanctioned by the U.S. after Russia annexed the Crimea.
 The U.S. also barred banks from providing long-term financing to a gas company belonging to Sibur's largest shareholder, Leonid Mikhelson.